finos/datahelix/docs/RelationalData.md

   - if `children` sub-objects have all `age`s &gt; 18 then `councilTaxRateBand` = `A`
 - Constrain circular relationships to a maximum depth, i.e.
   - Generate a tree of ancestors (or conversely children) from a given person (aka genealogical data)

+## How to use the feature
+To be able to use the feature, you first need to work out how to build the profile.
+The generator needs a place to start producing data, this will depend on your relationships.
+Consider the following scenarios:

+### 1. One-to-many (Customers and their orders)
+Two entities related with a simple foreign-key relationship, i.e.

+- A customer entity with customer details
+- An order entity with order details and the id of the customer

+Create a profile that represents the customer initially, then embed the profile for the orders entity as a one-to-many relationship within this.
+You'll then get a collection of orders for each customer.
+A process of repeating each order (and grebbing the parent customer-id) will permit a collection of orders that can be injected into a database.

+### 2. Many-to-many (Parts and their orders)
+Two entities, orders and parts (ignoring customer for simplicity), i.e.

+- An order entity which represents an order with some related parts
+- A part entity which represents a purchasable item in a catalogue (ignoring stock quantity)

+Each order can have many parts and each part can be on many orders.
+Therefore, naturally, in a relational database there would be a Cross-reference table that contains the keys of the order and part in a row.

+To be able to use this feature to produce the data you need, you need to start at the Cross-Reference table, as this is the only unique 'entity' in this model.
+Therefore your profile would be constructed as follows:

+- Cross-Reference: an empty object (unless you want any additional data, e.g. requested-quantity), except for it's two one-to-many relationships
+  - Part: one-to-many collection of parts
+  - Order: one-to-many collection of orders

+From the output data you can derive all the orders that exist, all the parts that exist.
+Equally it is possible to dervive the orders that contain a part and conversely the parts that are contained in an order.